burgess01/burgess01.github.io/site/src/pages/work.md

 * Assisted  Professor Oliver Bonham-Carter, Ph.D,  supplementing his work on connecting studies through their choice in references
 * Received an institutional grant to conduct research under departmental professor within a 7 week period up to 30 hours weekly
 * Utilized Python library Plotly to provide visualization of data using that is accessible and user friendly to those outside of the field

+Further information about my skill set can be found on my Resume page.